jomoespe/clarity-challenge/README.md

 Also, I've creatd an utility, `log-generator` for testing purposes.
 It generates a log line (`timestamp source-source target-host`) every 100 milliseconds in standard output.

+The project structure is based on [Standard Go Project Layout](https://github.com/golang-standards/project-layout).

 ### Why Go languaje?

-The requirements are about processing files, so, generating a native application looks like the more natural way to implement the solution.
-This way also ease the integration with other tools, allowing orchestration; let's say *as much POSIX as possible*.
+The requirements are about processing files, so, generating a native application looks like the more natural way to implement it.
+This ease the integration with other tools, allowing orchestration, piping with other utilities, etc; let's say *as much POSIX as possible*.

-Also, taking into account that is more like a *system application*, using a language optimized for this kind of things will help to implement the performance and resource consumption.
+Also, taking into account that are like a *system applications*, using a language optimized for this things will help to improve performance and resource consumption.

 ## Build the project